darshanpv/Azure-Quick-Start-Resources/InfraAsCode_IaC_using_terraform/README.md

 ### Terraform backend and Key vault creation for storing secrets
 1. Go to Azure portal (https://portal.azure.com) and create the resource group in your subscription that will be used to store the terraform state files and also the key vault that stores secrets. (e.g. terraform\_backend\_rsg)
-1. Create storage account in the above resource group that will as terraform backend to store all the state files. (e.g. tefmstatefilessa) (IMPORTANT - Disable the public access by selecting "Allow Blob public access" --> Disabled)
+1. Create storage account in the above resource group that will as terraform backend to store all the state files. (e.g. tfstatefilessa) (IMPORTANT - Disable the public access by selecting "Allow Blob public access" --> Disabled)
 1. Create a container that will store all tfstate files (e.g. tf-state-files)
 1. Create Azure key vault that will store the access keys securely in secrets. (e.g. tf-secret-vault)